 Kentucky Lease Agreement Disclosures

-The below disclosures that are governed by Kentucky’s Uniform Residential Landlord and Tenant Act (URLTA) are either required for some or all residential lease agreements in Kentucky.
+These disclosures, governed by Kentucky’s Uniform Residential Landlord and Tenant Act (URLTA), are required for residential lease agreements:

 Disclosure | Applicable to |